 Tax on lotto winnings depends on what country you’re playing from as well as the country which offers the game.
 You will always be due to pay tax locally if that is what your country's laws dictate.
 For example, if you are playing the lotto in the UK or Australia the winnings are tax-free, but if you’re playing a US game you will be subject to federal tax and sometimes a state tax depending on the state in which the ticket was purchased.Back to Top

 A lotto syndicate is a group of players that have an agreement between them to play the lotto and share the winnings if they win.
 Most syndicates are formed through family, friends or work colleagues.
 Some lotto players join syndicates as a way of improving their chances of winning since more tickets are bought for the same outlay (although obviously winnings are reduced).
 When forming or joining a syndicate it is always advised to draw out a contract of terms and conditions called a syndicate agreement.Back to Top

 You can find the latest lotto results here at Lotto.net.
 Lottery results are updated as soon as the draw takes place so you can find the latest results.
-You can also find the results for the last ten draws if you haven’t checked for a few weeks.Back to Top
+You can also find the results for the last ten draws of some of the most popular lottery games if you haven’t checked for a few weeks.Back to Top

-Yes, you can play the lotto online here at Lotto.net using the third-party concierge services that we work with, no matter what country or state you live in.Back to Top
+Yes, you can play the lotto online here at Lotto.net using the third-party concierge service we work with, no matter where you might be located.Back to Top

 10. What happens if no one wins the jackpot?

-If no one wins a lotto jackpot then this will (usually) be added to the next draw’s jackpot creating a "lotto rollover".Back to Top
+If no one wins a lotto jackpot, then in most cases the money will be added to the next draw’s jackpot creating a "lotto rollover".Back to Top

 11. What is a lotto rollover?